Beachmere - Sandstone Point

 Educational outcomes in Beachmere - Sandstone Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Birali Steiner School and Beachmere State School serve a combined 495 students, while Beachmere - Sandstone Point has an ICSEA score of 985, indicating balanced educational opportunities.
-The area has one primary school and one K-12 school.
-Local school capacity is limited at 2.7 places per 100 residents compared to the regional average of 7.3, leading many families to seek schooling in nearby areas.
+A substantial 22.1% of the population is actively pursuing formal education, including 8.0% in primary, 7.5% in secondary, and 2.3% in tertiary education.
+Educational provision includes Birali Steiner School and Beachmere State School, serving a total of 495 students.
+The area has typical Australian school conditions (ICSEA: 985) with balanced educational opportunities, featuring one primary and one K-12 school.
+Local school capacity is limited at 2.7 places per 100 residents compared to the regional average of 7.3, leading many families to travel for schooling.

 Frequently Asked Questions - Education